MauricioUyaguari/BitData/README.md

 ## MVP

-Using this data users, will be able to see a minute by minute overview of the bitcoin market.
-Users will be able to see key data points such as open, close, high, low, volume and weighted price.
-Additional I plan to show other minute by minute information such as the weather to incorporate a more dynamic presentation of my data.
+Using this data users will be able to see a minute by minute overview of the bitcoin market.
+They will see key data points such as open, close, high, low, volume and weighted price.
+Additionally, I plan to show other minute by minute information such as the weather to incorporate a more dynamic presentation of my data.

 Main functionality of my BitData will be: